Bats

 To find a bat roost, look for signs like droppings on window sills, walls, or in a roof void, especially near gable ends, bargeboards, or soffits.
 You can also listen for chattering sounds, or watch the building at dusk for bats emerging to fly out.
 Common roosts are in buildings, trees, and underground sites, and specific species prefer certain locations, like pipistrelles in houses or brown long-eared bats in roof voids.

-For more information about bats see at https://www.bats.org.uk/
+For more information about bats see https://www.bats.org.uk/ or view our resources here.